Find Trade Colleges

 After completing their Bachelor's Degree, me tech graduates from Buffalo State carry an average student debtload of $22,759.

-Vaughn College of Aeronautics and Technology came in at #6 in this year’s edition of the Best Mechanical Engineering Bachelor’s Degree Trade Schools in New York ranking.
-Vaughn College of Aeronautics and Technology is a small private not-for-profit school located in the large city of Flushing.
+Vaughn College of Aeronautics and Technology landed the #6 spot in the 2023 rankings for the best bachelor’s degree mechanical engineering technology programs.
+Vaughn College of Aeronautics and Technology is a small private not-for-profit school located in the city of Flushing.

 After completing their Bachelor's Degree, me tech graduates from Vaughn College of Aeronautics and Technology carry an average student debtload of $29,458.